-While we certainly aren't hoarders (1.4 million Americans DO suffer from chronic hoarding & clutter. source), and we weren't trapped and killed by our piles of stuff like this man, we didn't want to have our home stuffed to the gills with things we didn't want or need.
-We decided to simplify.
+While we certainly aren't hoarders (1.4 million Americans DO suffer from chronic hoarding & clutter. source), and we weren't trapped and killed by our piles of stuff like this unfortunate fellow, we didn't want to have our home stuffed to the gills with things we didn't want or need.

 Table of Contents